 Factor 1: Market Focus

-Of all Five Factors, this one probably drives high growth more than any other.
+Of all Five Factors, market focus probably drives high growth more than any other.

 Geoffrey Moore defines a B2B market segment as the intersection of industry, role in that industry, and geography— for example, hospital administrators in the US.
 Evidence suggests that the tighter the definition of a market segment, the greater the performance of a Seller in that segment.